Cameron-Grey-Kunstadt/UO_Lizard_Project/README.md

 ## Use

-ONT_RNA_pipeline.sh is the main pipeline, some paths and settings will need to be change for your individual system.
+ONT_RNA_pipeline.sh is the main pipeline, each path to your genome file, analysis file, and each script will need to be modified.
 The other scripts that are needed are NEW_POLY.py, filter_by_readsize.py, and filter_sam_by_readsize.py.

 ## Steps